hdrhbbu1/www/Readme.md

 development server on [`localhost:8000`](http://localhost:8000) and begin watching for changes.

-When you're done, build the site with `make build`, and deploy with `make deploy`.
+When you're done, build the site with `npm run build`.
+Gatsby and Netlify do the rest.

 ### Authoring New Posts